CosmoGridCollab/CosmoGridCollab.github.io/tools.md

 ## UFalcon - creating probe maps from lightcone shells

 To create a new set of probe maps for a given set of redshift distribution n(z), one needs to calculate the corresponding probe integration kernels.
 The publicly available **UFalcon** (Ultra Fast Lightcone) code allows for just that.
 UFalcon is described in these papers: [Sgier et al. 2019](https://iopscience.iop.org/article/10.1088/1475-7516/2019/01/044) and [Sgier et al. 2020](https://arxiv.org/abs/2007.05735).
 The code is available from the ETH Zurich public Gitlab repository [cosmo-gitlab.phys.ethz.ch/cosmo/UFalcon](https://cosmo-gitlab.phys.ethz.ch/cosmo/UFalcon).
+More information about UFalcon can be found on the [UFalcon Homepage](https://cosmology.ethz.ch/research/software-lab/UFalcon.html).

 ## PyCosmo - cosmological calculator and Boltzman solver